mike1072/ItemRevisionsWiki/Item-Descriptions/Modded/Modded-Melee-Weapons.md

-This category contains descriptions of the items included Item Revisions.
+This category contains descriptions of the items included in Item Revisions.
 For descriptions of the unmodded versions of these items, see [[Vanilla-Melee Weapons]].

 - [[Bastard Swords|Modded-Bastard-Swords]]
 - [[Clubs|Modded-Clubs]]